“This is what you need — a magic dot.”

-Saul Bass (1920-1996) described a particularly sticky moment when he presented his Minolta design at the company’s Osaka headquarters in 1980.
+Legendary designer Saul Bass (1920-1996), perhaps best known for his movie title sequences, described a particularly sticky moment when, in 1980, he presented his Minolta logo design at the company’s Osaka headquarters.

 Minolta merged with Konica in 2003 to form Konica Minolta.

-Saul shared a little advice for design students in this video (embedded below).
+I love the advice Saul Bass shared for design students in this video (embedded below).

 What a fantastic anecdote about the Minolta logo!